 30-40 mmHg Plus Size Compression Socks

 30 to 40 mmHg plus size compression socks provide extra-firm graduated support for people who need stronger compression and more room through the calf.
-Built for persistent swelling, wider calf measurements, and users who need a fit that delivers accurate graduated pressure.
+This collection is built for users who deal with persistent swelling, wider calf measurements, or standard compression socks that dig in, roll down, or feel impossible to wear.

 Explore